DanWoodrich/INSTINCT/lib/user/README.txt

 the existing named files, imports, and objects.
 Please use the training materials (coming soon) and other examples in contrib to help define your needed objects.

+Recommended pattern is to define a submodule, update it with instinct push_user, and pull it using  git submodule update --remote --merge and instinct pull_contrib.
+This will keep your own version control and allow for others to use your contrib.